 Rowing and Sculling as Exercise

-Unlike crunches, which only focus on the abs and not on any other body part.
-Rowing and sculling target different body parts during the workout and not just one.
+Unlike crunches, which only focus on the abs and not on any other body part, rowing and sculling target different body parts during the workout and not just one.

 Benefits of Rowing and Sculling

-2. Rowing and sculling help to burn a lot of calories, so for weight loss, combine your rowing/sculling exercise with healthy eating habits.
+- Rowing and sculling help to burn a lot of calories, so for weight loss, combine your rowing/sculling exercise with healthy eating habits.

-4. It provides a lot of resistance, unlike many other exercises, which means you don’t have to endure long workouts to lose weight at a fast pace.
+- They provide a lot of resistance, unlike many other exercises, which means you don’t have to endure long workouts to lose weight at a fast pace.

 Rowing and Sculling for Weight Loss

-It is estimated that an adult should exercise about 150 minutes or more of moderate exercise in a week.
+It’s estimated that an adult should exercise about 150 minutes or more of moderate exercise in a week.

-Alternately, you can opt for 75 minutes of vigorous exercise per week to maintain your weight.
+Alternatively, you can opt for 75 minutes of vigorous exercise per week to maintain your weight.
 A combination of vigorous and moderate exercise can also work quite well.

 🔗 Side Note: Why wearing gloves is essential while indoor/outdoor rowing